umbraco/UmbracoDocs/12/umbraco-cms/tutorials/add-microsoft-entra-id-authentication.md

 {% endcode %}

 {% hint style="info" %}
-Ensure to replace `YOURCLIENTID` and `YOURCLIENTSECRET` in the code with the values from the Azure AD tenant.
+Ensure to replace `YOURCLIENTID` and `YOURCLIENTSECRET` in the code with the values from the Entra ID tenant.
 {% endhint %}

 4. Add the Members authentication configuration to the `ConfigureServices` method in the `Startup.cs` file: